New Orleans Bicycle Accident Attorney

 You have every right to ride your bike safely in and around New Orleans.
 Just because a driver is in a hurry or simply views cyclists as an annoyance, is no excuse for causing you harm.
 Even if you choose to wear a helmet, reflective gear, and protective clothing, all it takes is a second for a driver’s eyes to leave the road.
 A second is all it takes for your life to change due to no fault of your own.

-At the Stewart J. Guss, Personal Injury Lawyers, we offer free case evaluations.
+At the Stewart J. Guss Personal Injury Attorneys, we offer free case evaluations.
 Should we decide to proceed with litigation, there is no charge unless we secure compensation for you.
 You have nothing to lose by calling us or by contacting us online.
 The sooner we review your case, the better.
 We must decide upon a course of action and pursue litigation before the statute of limitations expires.

 A violent collision between a car and your bicycle can leave you in the hospital for a very long time.
 When an aggressive insurance company representative waves an attractive settlement offer in front of you, it probably looks enticing.
 It is during this time of great stress, worry, and physical pain, however, that you should not make important financial decisions.